Faeshal/Faeshal.github.io/source/_posts/Strapi-Headless-CMS.md

 };
 ```

-You may ask, what about the default CRUD function that already exist? it seems like the controller only has one endpoint.
+You may ask, what about the default CRUD function that already exist ? it seems like the controller only has one endpoint.

 ![](https://i.postimg.cc/dtjwHcBX/meme2.jpg)

-The answer is the default CRUD function is still running with no problem, because it located on different route file which is on folder route/product.js
+The answer is the default CRUD function is still running without problem, because it located on different route file which is on folder **route/product.js**

 ### Ovveriding Default API ⏳